-We are pleased to announce the new National Center on Afterschool and Summer Enrichment (NCASE) Resource Library.
-Explore this curated collection of tools, information, and examples of promising practices, which is meant to inform and support your efforts to increase access and to improve the quality of programs for school-age children.
+The National Center on Afterschool and Summer Enrichment (NCASE) Resource Library reopened in 2017 with an extensive collection of tools, information, and examples of promising practices, which is meant to inform and support your efforts to increase access and to improve the quality of programs for school-age children.

 NCASE provides training and technical assistance to State, Territory and Tribal Child Care and Development Fund agencies and their networks and stakeholders.
 The goal of NCASE is to ensure that school-age children in families of low income have increased access to high-quality afterschool and summer learning experiences that contribute to their overall development and academic achievement.

 Visit the NCASE Resource Library and learn more about key topics in out-of-school time, including systems-building, quality improvement, family engagement, and professional development.